davidbuhler-zz/angularjs-java-cloud-endpoints-jdo-nosql-crud/README.md

 ## Motto
  Get hooked up with 8 hours of work and turn a hobby into a career.

-## Why did I build it?
+## What is it?
+- Past: I was interested in learning some new frameworks and this project gives me the chance to experiment with about Google's PaaS.
-To be honest, just to learn some new frameworks and Google's PaaS.
-This project now serves the needs of a 'seed' application, helping others to kick-start their development efforts.
+- Present: This project now serves the needs of a Seed Application, helping others to kick-start their development efforts.
+- Future: I'll be updating the libraries, adding frameworks and services as the needs arise.
+If there's something you wish to add or fix, feel free to fork the project and send me a pull request.

 ## Stack
 * AngularJS (1.x)